 Blue Water Task Force (BWTF) is our volunteer-run, water testing, education and advocacy program.
 We use this program to alert citizens and officials in our communities about water quality problems and to work toward solutions.
 BWTF has demonstrated success by identifying problems with beach and coastal water pollution, raising public awareness and working with local stakeholders to implement solutions.

 QUAD: Youth Outreach Program

 The QUAD youth service program is designed for young students that wish to become more involved in Surfrider Foundation’s activities on their campuses and communities.
 The program has grown to a wide range of activities, including organizing a club and initiatives based on project-based learning.
 These range from beach clean-ups to eliminating single use plastics on-campus and “greening” your campus.

 Know Your H2O is our program that promotes education and action regarding the interconnections between water supply, urban runoff and waste water treatment.
 By rethinking our water management approach we can conserve water, save energy and reduce pollution in our oceans.
 The program is based on the simple mantra: reduce, reuse and recycle.

 Ocean Friendly Gardens

 Urban runoff is often the primary source of ocean pollution.
-The Ocean Friendly Gardens (OFG) Program educates and assists people in creating landscapes that utilize native plants, permeable groundcovers and water retention features to prevent urban runoff, create wildlife habitats and design beautiful spaces.
+Ocean Friendly Gardens (OFG) educates and assists people in creating landscapes that utilize native plants, permeable groundcovers and water retention features to prevent urban runoff, create wildlife habitats and design beautiful spaces.
 Vegetable gardens can be OFGs too, as long as they apply CPR: Conservation, Permeability and Retention.

 The Ocean Ecosystem Program protects and restores ocean ecosystems through a proactive approach to conservation.
 Our core areas of work include: Marine Protected Areas (MPAs), Offshore Drilling, Renewable Ocean Energy, and Marine Spatial Planning.